ryanwitteck/Animator/README.md

 method uses an instance of AnimationFileReader and OurModelBuilder to read the given animation file and create the appropriate model and view of it.

-#### AnimationController
+#### InteractiveUI
 This interface was created to handle creating and managing the UI for interactive views.
 It contains one method start.
-When called, this method should render the view the controller is controlling and display some UI that the user can use to control the playback of the view.
+When called, this method should render the view the UI is connected to and display some UI that the user can use to control the playback of the view.

-We have implemented one type of controller in our SwingController class.
+We have implemented one type of InteractiveUI in our SwingGUI class.
 This class creates a new window containing a Play/Pause button, Reset button, Looping checkbox, and FPS text-field that can be used to control the playback of any complete implementation of our InteractiveView interface.
 To pause or unpause the animation, simply push the button labeled "Play/Pause"; to restart the